Looking for the ultimate chest day workout to build size, strength, and a complete chest? You're in the right place.

 Programming Tips

-Training your chest isn’t just about tossing weight around.
+Training your chest isn’t just about tossing weight around and hoping your pecs figure it out.
 A few key principles can make a huge difference in how effective your chest workouts are.

 -

 Control the lowering phase.
-Slowly lowering the weight boosts time under tension and eccentric control — key drivers of muscle growth.
+Slowly lowering the weight boosts time under tension and eccentric control, both of which are important for muscle growth.

 -

 Push with power.
-On the press portion, use controlled but explosive movement to recruit more muscle fibers.
+On the pressing portion of each rep, use a controlled but explosive movement to recruit more muscle fibers.

 -

 Use a full range of motion.
 Half-repping bench presses won’t get you far.
-Lower until your arms hit at least a 90-degree angle and extend fully at the top.
+Lower the weight under control and press through a complete range that feels strong and pain free.

 -

 Prioritize quality over load.
-If you have to sacrifice form for weight, you’re going too heavy
+If you have to sacrifice form to lift the weight, you’re going too heavy.
+Your chest does not care what the plate math says if your joints are doing all the work.

 Want a structured and guided workout routine designed for putting on muscle mass?
 Check out our SFS Hypertrophy Program by Garett Reid (NSCA, CSCS, CISSN, M.S.E.S.S).